Skip to Content

 In either case, it would probably be very challenging for 5 to perform low post actions and/or score the ball with efficiency when there is a secondary defender in the nearby vicinity.

-Example: Off-ball defender can still possibly closeout after providing help
+Off-ball defender can still possibly closeout after offering help

 In reference to this adjacent diagram, 2 receives the ball again from 5 due to the strong side help defense.
 However, X2 can still possibly closeout, displayed via the solid black arrow, to stay in front of 2 in the case of dribble penetration or to contest a potential jump shot.